lulav-citros/citros/docusaurus/docs_tutorials/index.md

 ### Execute Notebook
-After you've run a batch run on CITROS, your data is stored on CITROS's servers. you can access the data using Python [citros data analysis package](https://pypi.org/project/citros-data-analysis/) either from the Python [notebook](https://citros.io/cannon/blob/main/notebooks/data_analysis.ipynb) or from a local kernel Python environment.
+After you've run a batch run on CITROS, your data is stored on CITROS's servers. you can access the data using citros data analysis either from the Python [notebook](https://citros.io/cannon/blob/main/notebooks/data_analysis.ipynb) or from a local kernel Python environment.

 :::note